Skip to content

 ]

-When the agent calls api.openai.com, Sylo sets Authorization: Bearer sk-proj-... on the request.
+When the agent calls api.example.com, Sylo sets Authorization: Bearer sk-proj-... on the request.

 Multiple credentials per domain using name and envVar: